zoumpatianos/kostaslib/README.md

 Data Analysis
 -------------
-*My numeric csv files plotter, which plots a set of CSV files in a set of diagrams (one for each column) in order to visually inspect the differences between the data in them.*
+*My numeric csv files plotter which plots a set of CSV files in a set of diagrams (one for each column) in order to visually inspect the differences between the data in them.*